phptuts/basketballapp/README.md

 - not_started -> means only show games that have not started yet.

 Adjust this on the node side and on the react side.

+You will also notice a bug in the pagination.
+You will need to fix that bug.
+When you are filter notice that type does not get transfered to the url.

+HINT: Use the loader to make the request for the games and not an on change function.

+## Challenge 50

+Create a optional query parameter called search that will search the hometeam or the awayteam with term that is typed in.
+It should use or logic meaning:

+(hometeam ilike %term% or awayteam ilike %term%)

+You will want to use ilike for the comparison and not the equal one.
+Give this your best shot and if you can't figure it out after 5 or 10 minutes watch the video. :)

+## Challenge 52

+Create a home page loader that will take in query parameters and create a get games request.
+It should be able to handle the search, type, and page query parameters.
+See if you can re use code.

+For now go ahead and load the home teams in an li and load the pagination component.